 A: The class D units are currently entitled to receive the minimum quarterly distribution of \$0.50 per quarter only after the minimum quarterly distribution has been paid on the common units.
 The class D units and the common units share in any distributions over \$0.50 per quarter.
-If the Listing Proposal is not approved by July 20, 2004, the class D units will be entitled to receive 115% of the amount of distributions paid to the common units, with the class D units having the same order of priority as that of common units.
+If the Listing Proposal is not approved by July 20, 2004 (or after that date if approved pursuant to a proxy statement filed with the SEC prior to that date), the class D units will be entitled to receive 115% of the amount of distributions paid to the common units, with the class D units having the same order of priority as that of common units.
 This increased distribution on the class D units will reduce the amount of cash available to be distributed to the common unitholders.
-At the current distribution level, this amount is approved by the common unitholders or there is a change in the rules of the New York Stock Exchange allowing such conversion without the approval of the common unitholders.
+At the current distribution level, this amount is approximately \$4.3 million per year.
+The class D units will not convert into common units unless the conversion is approved by the common unitholders or there is a change in the rules of the New York Stock Exchange allowing such conversion without the approval of the common unitholders.